Annual Award for 2021-22: $43,000

 - Demonstrated leadership skills or leadership potential in two or more areas, including but not restricted to student government, community service, cultural groups, research or creative activities, or sports

 Students who meet these minimum criteria are encouraged to apply by Dec.
-1. A select number of finalists will be invited to campus to interview with the Powell Scholars selection committee.
+1. To be considered, students must also submit a separate admission application to Pacific.
+A select number of finalists will be invited to campus to interview with the Powell Scholars selection committee.

 Selected students will compete for up to 10 scholarships awarded annually by the university.
 Selection will involve a personal interview designed to assess each candidate's potential for intellectual and leadership development, international study, research and creative endeavors, and the ability to make a difference in the world.